-“I want to make a difference in my life, my children’s lives and my community,” says Toral.
-“In some ways we all are connected and if one person is struggling, we all have to put hands together to make it work.”
+Toral has a strong sense of giving back to the community.
+“I want to make a difference in my life, my children’s lives and my community,” she says.
+“In some ways we are all connected and if one person is struggling, we all have to put hands together to make it work.”

 What quote best captures your personal philosophy?

 “Simplicity is the ultimate sophistication.” – Leonardo da Vinci

 What is something unexpected that most people don’t know about you?

 I can speak 4 languages and can understand 3 more.
 My mind is often thinking in a mixture of all these languages.

 What do you most want clients of The Village to know about you?